T-Bone Accident - Who is at fault?

 For example, if a driver is found 20% at fault for an accident and their total damages are $100,000, they might only be able to recover $80,000.

-How lawyers prove liability in a T-bone crash
+How liability is proven in a T-bone crash

-Proving liability in a T-bone crash involves gathering and presenting substantial evidence.
+Proving liability in a T-bone crash involves gathering and presenting substantial documentation.
+Mighty's AI gathers most of this automatically as it builds your case file.
+Here's what factors into liability determination:

 • Police reports: These are a crucial initial source of information.
 They include the investigating officer's observations.
 They contain statements from drivers and witnesses.
 They might also include a preliminary determination of fault.
 Police reports are often admissible in court.